SEARCH

 But is it really?
 Could we achieve the same results, or possibly even better results, without that digging?

-Maybe we could just add material to the surface of the soil and give it time to decompose or sink in, letting the worms and microorganisms take over, leaving them do the job.
+Maybe we could just add material to the surface of the soil and give it time to decompose or sink in, letting the worms and microorganisms take over, leaving them to do the job.

 I know I had never heard of no-dig gardening when I started doing it decades ago.
 In my case the ground was so hard I couldn’t dig.
 So I improvised with what is now called “no-dig”—adding good compost and mulch on top of my own, horrible, un-diggable soil, gradually building it up to become a thriving, healthy garden.

 For some, the main motivation might have been to avoid all that work up front.
-Since then soil science has made great advancements and we are learning that it’s better for the health of the soil not to dig it up, and maybe better for the environment as well.
+Since then, soil science has made great advancements and we are learning that it’s better for the health of the soil not to dig it up, and maybe better for the environment as well.

 No-Dig Gardening Influencers (Then and Now)